News

 AI in Finance

-Financial services companies use AI to process customer calls, fight fraud, create marketing material, forecast sales, interpret regulations, and understand tax law.
-Employees use AI to help with IT issues, health benefits, and client questions.
-Customer assistants have been used billions of times.
-Nearly half of consumers are considering using generative AI tools for personal finances.
-Those surveyed trust generative AI as much or more than human advisors.
-An investing app will launch an AI virtual assistant to subscribers on a plan.
-The CFP Board published a guide on generative AI for Certified Financial Planners, addressing ethical issues and noting that generative AI can be used for tasks such as summarizing client meeting notes, conducting initial research, and refining marketing materials.
-The guide highlights that generative AI can produce inaccurate information and that financial advisors are responsible for the final work product.
+Nearly half of consumers are considering using generative AI tools for personal finances, trusting them as much or more than human advisors.
+An investing app plans to launch an AI virtual assistant for subscribers, demonstrating the growing integration of AI in financial services.
+The CFP Board has published a guide on generative AI for Certified Financial Planners, addressing ethical issues and noting that generative AI can assist with tasks such as summarizing client meeting notes and refining marketing materials.